NVIDIA/Megatron-LM/examples/inference/README.md

 <br>

 ##### 1.2 Running The Code
 An example of running the file is shown below.
-Change TP,PP values, model spec , tokenizer etc according to your model .
+Change TP &PP values, model spec , tokenizer paths, etc.for your model .

 *NOTE: Most of these can be obtained from the script you used to train the model*
 ```